-Kaplan is an online study tool provided by the Program allowing students to customize their learning by selecting the topics they wish to focus on.
+Kaplan is an online study tool provided by the program allowing students to customize their learning by selecting the topics on which they wish to focus.
 Detailed score reports will help determine where the student needs to center their studies in preparation for the PANCE.
-Access to Kaplan is easy from any internet connection.
+Access to this resource is easy from any internet connection.
 Instructions are provided on page 61 under Rotational Assignments.